-Later the same year she was sold to the Fisheries Board for Scotland.
-The following year she was sold to E. Mutton of Aberdeen and re-named Gladys & Violet (A639), and again in 1924 she was sold and re-named Riant and registered at Inverness (INS 30).
-At the outbreak of World War II she was requisitioned by the Admiralty, in whose ownership she remained until her loss.
+Later the same year she was sold to the Fisheries Board for Scotland who sold her on to Edgar Mutton of Torry, Aberdeen who re-named her Gladys & Violet and registerd her A639.
+In 1924 she was sold to David Main of Burghead who re-named her Riant and registered her at Inverness INS 30.
+At the outbreak of World War II she was requisitioned by the Admiralty for war service as a minesweeper.

 Riant slideshow